lakillo/lakillo/README.md

 - how to turn research outputs into useable open source tools as an Enrichment Community Award student at [the Alan Turing Institute](https://twitter.com/turinginst)

 ## ⚡ I’m looking to collaborate on ...
-- machine learning tools for archaeology
+- machine learning tools for archaeology and geospatial

 ## 🛠️ My projects on GitHub ...
 - [weather-datascience](https://github.com/lakillo/weather-datascience): a data science project exploring the relationship between weather, geographic location and happiness in the UK.
 Uses K-means clustering, K-nearest neighbours and linear regression.